 If you’re coming from the city of Kuala Lumpur, what you need to do is go to Terminal Bersepadu Selatan (TBS).
 TBS is the integrated transport terminal to serve the southern parts of Malaysia and even Singapore.
 [READ: 5000 Pesos Challenge: Kuala Lumpur, Malaysia]

-How to get to TBS from City Centre?
+How to get to TBS from KL City Centre?

 From Bukit Bintang, ride the monorail to KL Sentral and from KL Sentral, book/buy a ticket to Bandar Tasik Selatan.
 TBS is just some minutes walk once you’re in the Bandar Tasik Selatan station.

-Once you’ve made your booking, proceed to the departure area.
+Once you’ve made your booking, head next to the departure area.
 Present your ticket and proceed to your designated gate.
 Wait until your bus arrives.

 With no traffic, travel time would only take 3-4 hours.
 In our case, the traffic was bad – it took us 6 hours to Johor Bahru alone.